corda/corda/docs/source/cordapp-build-systems.rst

  * ``enabled`` the control flag to enable signing process, by default is set to ``true``, set to ``false`` to disable signing
- * ``options`` any relevant parameters of `SignJar ANT task <https://ant.apache.org/manual/Tasks/signjar.html>`_ , by default the JAR file is signed by Corda development key, the external keystore can be specified, the minimal list of required options is shown below (for all options referer to the `SignJar task <https://ant.apache.org/manual/Tasks/signjar.html>`_).
+ * ``options`` any relevant parameters of `SignJar ANT task <https://ant.apache.org/manual/Tasks/signjar.html>`_ , by default the JAR file is signed by Corda development key, the external keystore can be specified, the minimal list of required options is shown below, for other options referer to `SignJar task <https://ant.apache.org/manual/Tasks/signjar.html>`_:

    * ``keystore`` the path to the keystore file, by default `cordadevcakeys.jks` keystore is shipped with the plugin
    * ``alias`` the alias to sign under, the default value is `cordaintermediateca`